zlcastaneda10/Micro-FrontEnds/README.md

-# Interns Front Challenge 2019
+# Micro Front-Ends Challenge 2019
 The objective of this project was to create a single page application with the microfrontends arquitecture, usign Single-SPA to combine different frameworks such as React, Vue and Angular.